Is payroll driving you mad? Payroll is typically the number one concern for many small business owners worried about getting it right.

 Make sure you have a good system in place that alerts you to important dates and if you need to do anything.
 Working ahead gives you time to sort out any blips or problems.

-Payroll systems such as Sage One Payroll will automate the whole process for you, taking care of things like NI and tax calculations, generating payslips for employees, keeping up with legislation and providing information for end of year tax returns.
+Payroll software will automate the whole process for you, taking care of things such as National Insurance and tax calculations, generating payslips for employees, keeping up with legislation such as Real Time Information (RTI) and providing information for end of year tax returns.

 Get good support for your payroll software